Anxiety disorders and how to prevent anxiety

 6. Acute stress disorder (ASD): ASD describes severe posttraumatic stress responses within the first month following trauma and allows to identification of individuals at risk of developing chronic PTSD reactions following exposure to a traumatic event.
 Research into psychological reactions following exposure to traumatic experiences has indicated that the majority of trauma survivors experience initial symptoms of distress but that these generally lessen over time.

-7. Post-Traumatic Stress Disorder (PTSD): PTSD can develop after a person experiences a traumatic event and is one of the few psychiatric conditions that occur secondarily to a specific, external event involving actual or threatened death or significant harm to oneself or to others.
+7. Post-Traumatic Stress Disorder (PTSD): PTSD can develop after a person experiences a traumatic event and is one of the few psychiatric conditions that occur secondarily to a specific, external event involving actual or threatened death or significant harm to oneself or others.
 The specific symptoms of PTSD are divided into three separate clusters: re-experiencing symptoms, avoidance and numbing symptoms and hyperarousal symptoms leading to intrusive memories, nightmares, flashbacks, and heightened anxiety.
 People with PTSD may avoid situations or reminders that trigger these symptoms.

 8. Separation Anxiety Disorder: This disorder is more common in children and involves excessive fear or anxiety about being separated from a loved one or attachment figure.
 It can lead to distress when anticipating or experiencing separation.